Student & Family Handbook

 Parent Volunteer Opportunities

-- Setting up before family and community events
+- Setting up before, planning, organizing and cleaning up after school events

 - Accompanying the class on special field trips